palm trees silhouette at sunset drawing in sketchbook by brianna eisman artsy drawings

 Louise bourgeois

 Next, Louise Bourgeois’s massive spider sculptures are really freaking cool and worth sharing.
 She started creating these steel structures in the 1990s, contrasting her previous styles.
+The words she chose to describe art explain the metaphorical allegory behind the sculpture.

 Spider by Louise Bourgeois